RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Author’s Family Name, Author’s Given Name.
 Year of Publication. *Title of Book: Subtitle of Book.* Translated by Translator’s Full Name.
 Place of Publication: Publisher’s Name.

-> García Márquez, Gabriel.
+> {.hanging-indent}García Márquez, Gabriel.
 1988. *Love in the Time of Cholera.* Translated by Edith Grossman.
-London: Cape.
+London: Cape. {/.hanging-indent}
 >
-> Lahiri, Jhumpa.
+> {.hanging-indent}Lahiri, Jhumpa.
 2016. *In Other Words.* Translated by Ann Goldstein.
-New York: Alfred A. Knopf.
+New York: Alfred A. Knopf. {/.hanging-indent}

 ###### end-subtype-content